Rekindle Happy Memories For People Living With Dementia

 Sharing stories of our early childhood experiences is an enjoyable way to cherish our past history.
 Reminiscing about early experiences can sometimes be the only way for someone with Dementia to define who they are.
 Childhood games are a good way to revive distant memories.
 First, find out which games or activities they enjoyed in the past and work with the ones they would recognise best.
 Old games such as Jacks, Jenga or games such as 'ball in a cup' are great examples of how to engage and reminisce with a loved one.
 However, for someone in the earlier stages of Dementia physical that get them up and walking, such as kite flying or a game of bowls may also prove to be a worthwhile activity.

 Talking about past events is very important as these experiences may be the only remaining memories for someone with Dementia.
-Therefore, these memories must be treasured and preserved as and when possible (find out how to preserve your memories with Storii).
-To help inspire someone to speak about previous memories – you can show them a popular sporting moment from the past that they attended or take them to their favourite museum.
-It’s always satisfying to do something that both you and your loved one can enjoy as it will be fun reminiscing and reliving old memories; whilst creating new ones at the same time.
+Therefore, these memories must be treasured and preserved as and when possible.
+To help inspire someone to speak about previous memories - you can show them a popular sporting moment from the past that they attended or take them to their favourite museum.
+It's always satisfying to do something that both you and your loved one can enjoy as it will be fun reminiscing and reliving old memories; whilst creating new ones at the same time.

 Whilst living with Dementia, day-to-day memories may be easily forgotten.
 However, looking at old photos will often trigger long term memories and the person will often show great delight in having the ability to share these memories and chat about older times.
 It's important to trigger older memories, but creating new memories can be just as important.

 TV & Radio